 ...instead of just waiting for your turn to talk.
 People are fascinating, their lives are mysterious, and you have no idea what revelations may hide beneath the surface, even of those whom you hold most dear.
 But you can learn a lot if you just listen instead of formulating the next witty retort in your head.

 Say yes as often as you can.
 When somebody invites you to a party, when a friend displays works at an art gallery, when your cousin's insufferable jam band has a gig.
 Sure, the band is awful.
 They exclusively perform reggae Phish covers.
 It's really embarrassing.
 And you'll definitely have to bite your tongue and pretend you liked it when you see him after the show.
 But that's not really the point.
 The point is, show your support.
 Be the kind of person who shows up.
 Put yourself out there for others.
 That kind of karma will come back to you in amazing ways that you can't possibly imagine.

 7. Return Calls

 ...and texts, and emails, and telegrams.
 And do it quickly.
 I won't hold you to a strict telegram schedule but be the kind of person that responds.
 Don't keep friends, relatives, colleagues, or even friendly strangers waiting.
 Give others the time of day.
 No matter who you are, you aren't that important and you aren't that busy.
 Make others a priority in your schedule and in your life.

 8. Don't Be Embarrassed

-Care less what others think about your eccentricities, whether you make the decision to wear something eye-catching, call into a sports radio show with an opinion, or sing along at the top of your lungs to a Whitney Houston song at a stop light, with your car windows wide open, because who cares that the cool kids in the vehicle next to you are laughing, recording you and turning your likeness into a soon-to-be viral Vine .gif.
-Live boldly, freely and unafraid of judgement.
+Care less what others think about your eccentricities, whether you make the decision to wear something eye-catching, call into a sports radio show with an opinion, or sing along at the top of your lungs to a Whitney Houston song at a stop light, with your car windows wide open, because who cares that the cool kids in the vehicle next to you are laughing, recording you, and making you Insta-famous.
+Live boldly, freely, and unafraid of judgement.

 9. Be Happy For Others